brownemint/Ti-Android-CameraView/README.md

 ##Changelog

+Version 0.6.6:
+Updated to support Ti SDK 6.0.1.GA at a minimum

 Version 0.6.3:
 Added the ability to change the desired resolution for the camera (and match it with the preview) when the view is created.